syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 ## Change the position

-By default, the shape pointer is positioned outside to the axis.
-This position can be changed by the 'position' property of a 'LinearShapePointer'.
-It is possible to position the shape pointer 'inside', 'cross', and 'outside' the axis.
+By default, the shape pointer is positioned `outside` to the axis.
+This position can be changed by the `position` property of a `LinearShapePointer`.
+It is possible to position the shape pointer `inside`, `cross`, and `outside` the axis.
 The below code snippet demonstrates changing the shape pointer position to inside the axis.

 {% highlight dart %}